omg-model/omg/docs/running_omg/changing_parameters.md

 ---

-## Defining parameters via a script
+## Changing parameters via a script

-An alternative to changing parameter values in the function call is to define them in a script that is read in when OMG initialises.
-This allows you to define a large set of parameters in one go and not have a long list of parameters defined in the function call.
-The files are kept in the _OMG/config_files_ directory.
+You can alternatively define parameters in a script that is read in when OMG runs.
+This is useful if you want to set a number of parameter values that won't be changed for a set of experiements, saving you to repeat the same lines of code in the OMG function call.
+Parameter scripts are kept in the _omg/config_files_ directory.
 The script contains the same parameter name/value pairs but are assignd like normal MATLAB variables.
 The script name is then used as the value for the special _ocean\_config_ parameter:

 For example, you can include all the parameters from the example above in a script called _new_setup.m_: